A-Fitz/Securly-IWF-Decode/README.md

 Securly Bypass & Exploit Compilation
 ------------------------------------

-This Google Drive folder includes a directory of various exploits and bypasses I have found for the URL filtering within the Securly extension.
+This repository includes a directory of various exploits and bypasses I have found for the URL filtering within the Securly extension.
 All circumventions have been found or created on a school issued Chromebook during schooltime.
 Overall I have spent about four days finding, creating, and compiling these bypasses and results.

 **Current Circumventions:**